openstack/security-doc/security-guide/source/introduction/introduction-to-openstack.rst

 Object Storage
 --------------

-The OpenStack Object Storage service (swift) provides support for storing and retrieving arbitrary data in the cloud.
+The OpenStack :term:`Object Storage` service (swift) provides support for storing and retrieving arbitrary data in the cloud.
 The Object Storage service provides both a native API and an Amazon Web Services S3 compatible API.
 The service provides a high degree of resiliency through data replication and can handle petabytes of data.

 It is important to understand that object storage differs from traditional file system storage.
 It is best used for static data such as media files (MP3s,